-Related Publications: There are several other “trail guides” outside of the park guide series.
-Those with links are available from the bureau’s website:
+Related Publications: Several other “trail guides” outside of the park guide series are available through the bureau’s website:

 - Rocks and Ruins of the “Upper Grand”—An Illustrated Trail Guide to the Geology and Historical Archeology of Lehigh Gorge State Park was published by the Pennsylvania Geological Survey as an open-file report (OF 98–03).

 - The booklet From Rails to Trails to Rocks—Geology of the Garrett-to-Rockwood Section of the Allegheny Highlands Trail was prepared by the Pennsylvania Geological Survey in cooperation with the Somerset County Rails-to-Trails Association and the Somerset County Parks and Recreation Board.
-It covers diverse geologic topics (formation of rock units, structure and age of rocks, types of fossils, and more) along a 7-mile section of the Allegheny Highlands Trail in Somerset County.
+It covers diverse geologic topics (formation of rock units, structure and age of rocks, types of fossils, and more) for a 7-mile section of the Allegheny Highlands Trail in Somerset County.

 - Geology of Nottingham County Park was published by the Pennsylvania Geological Survey as Open-File Report 98–12.
 (The park is located in Chester County, Pa.)

 Availability: All of the titles in the list below are active links that will take you to print-friendly PDFs of the park guides.
 Many of the park guides were printed on colored, oversized sheets of paper that were folded into pamphlets.
 The print-friendly versions were prepared on white, letter-size pages and park-contact and bureau-organization information were updated.